Hidradenitis Suppurativa Armpit - Stage II (Moderate)

 Hidradenitis suppurativa (HS) is a chronic, systemic (throughout the body) inflammatory condition where an overactive immune system contributes to inflammation below the surface of the skin.

 With HS, that means inflammation starts on the inside—before showing up in the layers of the skin as bumps, nodules, abscesses, and tunnels.
 While the exact cause of HS is unknown, there’s a lot more to HS than what you can see on the skin.

 HS can get worse over time.
 It can progress to form tracts or tunnels between abscesses deep within the skin, as well as scarring on the surface, and more.
 Explore HS symptoms and pictures to learn more on the stages of HS and what to look for.

-Since the first signs of HS were reported nearly 200 years ago, scientists have worked to better understand the condition.
+Since the 1830s, medical researchers have worked to better understand the condition.
 Check out this timeline of HS research to see what research milestones led to the current understanding of HS.

 HS usually develops in areas that grow hair, and where skin rubs against skin.
 It can also occur where sweat glands are located.
 Areas affected by HS can include: